scify/ICStudy/README.md

 Abstract
 --------
-Students with severe sight conditions (partially blind), cannot absorb the educational process as well as other students: they cannot see the classroom board, or read books/notes.
+Students with severe visual impairments (partially blind), cannot participate in the educational process as well as other students: they cannot see the classroom board, or read books/notes.
 ICStudy is a solution developed by SciFY which helps students with such conditions attend classes and participate.
 It is also an open call to all developers to help, so that a useful, fully functional and stable version can be made.

 Implementation
 --------------